Normal Smoothings for Charney-Davis Strict Hyperbolizations

 Note that the charts $H\0{\square}$ respect normal directions and radial distances.
 Note also that the normal atlas $\big\{ H\0{\square^k} \big\}\0{\square^k\in K}$ depends only on the set $\cA$ of links smoothings.\\

 Here is a description of the paper.
 In Section 1 we deal with smooth structures on cube complexes.
 In this section we recall and review some necessary concepts, definitions and results that appear in \cite{O1}.
-In Section 2 we study Charney-Davies strict hyperbolization pieces.
-In Section 3 we review the Charney-Davies strict hyperbolization process, compare two ways of doing this process.
-In this section we also introduce ways to construct smooth structures on Charney-Davies hyperbolizations with good tangential properties.
-In Section 4 we deal with norma smooth structures.
+In Section 2 we study Charney-Davis strict hyperbolization pieces.
+In Section 3 we review the Charney-Davis strict hyperbolization process, compare two ways of doing this process.
+In this section we also introduce ways to construct smooth structures on Charney-Davis hyperbolizations with good tangential properties.
+In Section 4 we deal with normal smooth structures.
 We also treat the case of smooth manifolds with one point singularities.
 There are three appendices.\\

 The results in this paper are key ingredients in problem of smoothing the metric of a strictly hyperbolized manifold (see \cite{O2}).